arngolo/IoF50/README.md

 ## GEE python authentication

-Create a service account (first create a google cloud project from the developer IDE (assets section)).
+Create a service account (first create a google cloud project from the developer IDE (assets section)):

 On the project name click the home button, select the cloud console menu > `IAM & admins` > service accounts > `create service account`.